elzme/blog/README.md

+##Design Patterns Save the Day
-Oftentimes while writing software, we'll come upon a class in our system that does exactly the thing that we're trying to implement...*almost*.
+Oftentimes while writing software, we'll come upon a class in our system that does the thing that we're trying to implement...*almost*.
 It's basic algorithm behaves the same way, but the specifics of each step (of the algorithm) may be different.
 Our first thought may be create a new class for our new functionality, which duplicates a lot of the code that we already have.
 This approach is certainly not [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and it just doesn't feel right.

 For example, let's say that we want to write a program that allows our users to play either Tic Tac Toe or Chess.
 We create our Tic Tac Toe game, and it works just great.
 But as we're ramping up to start writing the Chess class, we realize that though the specific rules of these two games are very different, the fundamental **Game Loop** that drives each is the same: